MD disciplined after wrong baby circumcised

 Pope said the college's investigation only looked into the role of the physician in the matter and not into whether other hospital personnel brought the wrong child into the procedure room in the first place.

 A spokeswoman for the hospital said they have taken steps to make sure such a mix-up doesn't happen for any other procedures.
 It involves double-checking patient information and ensuring that the consent be signed and noted on the child's chart.
-A spokeswoman for the Winnipeg Regional Health Authority said Health Sciences Centre does not perform circumcisions.
+A spokeswoman for the External link Winnipeg Regional Health Authority said Health Sciences Centre does not perform circumcisions.

-Prof. Arthur Schafer, an ethics consultant in pediatrics at the Health Sciences Centre, said St. Boniface should be looking at whether they have proper safeguards in place to ensure any kind of medical procedure is not performed on the wrong patient and investigating why none of Lazar's colleagues checked patient ID.
+Prof. Arthur Schafer, an ethics consultant in pediatrics at the External link Health Sciences Centre, said St. Boniface should be looking at whether they have proper safeguards in place to ensure any kind of medical procedure is not performed on the wrong patient and investigating why none of Lazar's colleagues checked patient ID.

-Schafer also said Lazar's initial refusal to take responsibility for his mistake illustrates the culture of "concealment" in medicine.
+Schafer also said Lazar's initial refusal to take responsibility for his mistake illustrates the culture of concealment in medicine.
 With the threat of lawsuits and losing their insurance, Schafer said most doctors would have likely tried to cover up their error just as Lazar did.

-"There isn't an adequate culture of openness and disclosure and mostly it's generated by a fear of lawsuits," he said.
-"He did what most of his colleagues would have done and he got caught."
+There isn't an adequate culture of openness and disclosure and mostly it's generated by a fear of lawsuits, he said.
+He did what most of his colleagues would have done and he got caught.

 Citation: